top of page

 Brian J. Miller

-Brian Miller, MD, MBA, MPH, FACPM is a practicing hospitalist, Assistant Professor of Medicine and Business (courtesy) at the Johns Hopkins University, and a Nonresident Fellow at the American Enterprise Institute.
-He is a consultant to the FTC Bureau of Consumer Protection on health insurance and a MedPAC Commissioner.
-He runs a 15-person multi-generational, interdisciplinary health policy research group that is focused on building a better future through innovation and growth.
+Brian Miller, MD, MBA, MPH, FACPM is a practicing hospitalist, Associate Professor of Medicine and Business (courtesy) at the Johns Hopkins University, and a Nonresident Fellow at the American Enterprise Institute.
+He runs a 20-person interdisciplinary health policy research group that is focused on building a better future through innovation and growth.
+You can read about his work at www.brianjmillermd.com

 The views expressed here are my own and do not necessarily represent the policies or positions of Johns Hopkins University